 Migrate from a third-party protection service or device to Microsoft Defender for Office 365

-If you already have an existing third-party protection service or device that sits in front of Microsoft 365, you can use this guide to migrate your protection to Microsoft Defender for Office 365 to get the benefits of a consolidated management experience, potentially reduced cost (using products that you already pay for), and a mature product with integrated security protection.
+If you already have an existing third-party protection service or device that sits in front of Microsoft 365, you can use this guide to migrate your protection to Microsoft Defender for Office 365.
+Defender for Office 365 gives you the benefits of a consolidated management experience, potentially reduced cost (using products that you already pay for), and a mature product with integrated security protection.
 For more information, see Microsoft Defender for Office 365.

 Watch this short video to learn more about migrating to Defender for Office 365.